Assistance dogs for adults and children

 Autism assistance dogs are generally trained to:

-- help the adult or child to get out and about more easily.
-They also have a calming effect, especially for children.
+- help the adult or child to get out and about more easily

 - detect danger or serious medical symptoms, and give warning.

 You will need a statement from the organisation which supplied the dog to accompany your first claim.
+You can upload this document through 'Manage My Record' in myAccount.
 The relief may be granted for every year during which you maintain the dog.